Language of the heart - The New Album from the Santiago Quartet And Julian Rowlands

 We felt that there was still something missing from the project.
 We decided that rather than simply make an album, we wanted to explore how music can help people, and how we could use that music positively.
 We approached MIND, the mental health charity, who kindly agreed to endorse the project.

 You can read much more of Jonny's story via the links on our press page.
-Meanwhile we are delighted to be able to take collections for Mind and other mental health charities at our concerts (we've raised over £2,500 so far) and to offer 10% of all monies from CDs sold at our UK concerts to Mind.
+Meanwhile, we are delighted to be able to take collections for Mind and other mental health charities at our concerts (we've raised over £3,000 so far) and to offer 10% of the price of CDs sold at our UK concerts to Mind.

 During the recording process we were delighted to be asked in to the Classic FM studio to play several tracks from the project.
 Visit our press page to watch us live in the studio.

 The album is to be released on March 9th 2018 with Kartel Music Group under our own label, Arrastre Records.

 * banner image courtesy of Classic FM and Global